Honorlock: Proctor In-person or Remote Exams Given in Canvas

 - Additional Instructions

-Once you decide on the settings in these three fields for a certain type of exam (e.g. a midterm or final exam), create an exam profile to save those settings and quickly apply them to future exams that fit that profile.
+Once you decide on the settings in these three sections for a certain type of exam (e.g. a midterm or final exam),create an exam profile to save those settings and quickly apply them to future exams that fit that profile.

 Honorlock’s standard exam guidelines cover a number of situations by default.
 To allow any of the listed behaviors, instructors must indicate them as permitted in Test Taker Guidelines or in Additional Instructions: